 The whole point of inbound marketing is to entice your target customers to come to you on their own accord, and you do this by providing valuable, directly helpful content that will help them reach their goals.
 Think of it as the antithesis of cold calling.
 But how do you go about creating the content that will attract the customers you want?
 Well, that depends on the customers themselves.

-This is why you need to define your targets and develop buyer personas, essentially a composite profile of your potential and current buyers that clarifies whom you want to target and how.
+This is why before you even begin your first industrial marketing campaign, you need to define your targets and develop buyer personas, essentially a composite profile of your potential and current buyers that clarifies whom you want to target and how.
 The more you know about your target audience, the more effectively you can draw them to you without wasting anyone’s time.